elineee/AI-for-Drinking-Water-Chlorination-Challenge-IJCAI-25/experiment/README.md

 - In the CY-DBP network, some nodes never receive chlorine, making anomaly detection impossible on these nodes.

 # Running experiments

+Several `main_...` files are already provided with all experiments conducted in this work.

+To reproduce the experiments:
-Experiments are launched by defining configurations in the corresponding `main_...` files.
+- Open the corresponding `main_...` file.
+- Uncomment the desired experiment configurations.
+- Run the file.

 Each configuration needs:

 - `config_name`: name of the experiment configuration.